'Not just numbers': Gazans air agony of losing loved ones

 He and another son, 14-year-old Fares, are among just a handful of Palestinians wounded in the war who have been flown over to France for specialised medical treatment.

-The latest Gaza war started after Palestinian militant group Hamas on October 7 attacked Israel, which resulted in the death of 1,197 people, mostly civilians, according to an AFP tally of Israeli figures.
+The latest Gaza war started after Hamas on October 7 attacked Israel, which resulted in the death of 1,197 people, mostly civilians, according to an AFP tally of Israeli figures.

-Israel's retaliatory offensive has killed at least 39,550 people, according to health authorities in the Hamas-run territory, which does not provide detail of civilian and militant deaths.
+Israel's retaliatory offensive has killed at least 39,550 people, according to health authorities in Gaza.

 "It's not just numbers," said Abu Eita.
 "Every one of these human beings had their loved ones, their family, their memories."